-Cash provided by operating activities was \$4,453,574 during the year ended December 31, 2014 versus cash used in operating activities of \$1,519,470 during the year ended December 31, 2013.
+Cash provided (used) by operating activities was \$(2,961,238) during the year ended December 31, 2015 compared to cash provided by operating activities of \$4,455,105 during the year ended December 31, 2014.

-Cash used in investing activities was \$7,869,795 for the year ended December 31, 2014 versus cash used in the amount of \$3,002,033 for the year ended December 31, 2013.
-The higher level of cash used for investing activities during the year ended December 31, 2014 was almost exclusively related to the purchases of patent portfolios and patents rights in transactions entered into on May 2, 2014, June 17, 2014, August 29, 2014, September 19, 2014 and October 13, 2014 through which the Company acquired ten new patent portfolios.
-Purchase of non-patent assets, specifically equipment and other non-patent intangibles represented less than 1% of total acquisitions of assets.
+Cash used in investing activities was \$58,386 for the year ended December 31, 2015 compared to cash used in investing activities in the amount of \$7,869,795 for the year ended December 31, 2014.
+Cash generated by investing activities during the year ended December 31, 2015 was related to the disposal of a patent portfolio partially offset by the purchase of equipment, with no cash used in the acquisition of patent assets.
+This compares to cash used in investing activities during the year ended December 31, 2014 related to patent assets purchased in a series of transactions entered into on May 2, 2014, June 17, 2014, August 29, 2014, September 19, 2014 and October 13, 2014, through which the Company acquired ten new patent portfolios, as well as equipment purchases.
+However, purchase of non-patent assets, specifically equipment and other non-patent intangibles represented less than 1% of total acquisitions of assets.

-Cash provided by financing activities was \$4,888,528 during the year ended December 31, 2014 versus cash provided by financing activities in the amount of \$5,777,596 during the year ended December 31, 2013.
-Cash provided by financing activities for the year ended December 31, 2014 resulted from the private placement of securities issued on May 1, 2014 and October 16, 2014 and the exercise of warrants, offset by the repayment of debts incurred in the acquisitions of various patent portfolios as more fully described above.
+Cash provided by financing activities was \$508,838 during the year ended December 31, 2015 compared to cash provided by financing activities in the amount of \$4,888,528 during the year ended December 31, 2014.
+Cash provided by financing activities for the year ended December 31, 2015 resulted from proceeds from the Fortress transaction, offset by the repayment of debts incurred in the acquisitions of various patent portfolios as more fully described above.

-Management believes that the balance of cash and cash equivalents of \$5,082,569 at December 31, 2014, combined with expected operating cash flow and the \$50 million financing arrangement entered into with Fortress Credit Corporation is sufficient to continue to fund the Company's current operations at least through March 2016.
-However, the Company's operations are subject to various risks and there is no assurance that changes in the operations of the Company will not require the Company to raise additional cash sooner than planned in order to continue uninterrupted operations.
+Management believes that the balance of cash and cash equivalents of \$2,555,151 at December 31, 2015, combined with licenses agreements entered into by the Company prior to the date of this Annual Report along with expected operating cash flow is sufficient to continue to fund the Company's current operations at least through March 2017.
+However, the Company's operations are subject to various risks and there is no assurance that changes in the operations.
 In that event, the Company would seek to raise additional capital from the sale of the Company's securities, from borrowing or from other sources.
 Should the Company seek to raise capital from the issuances of its securities, such transactions would be subject to the risks of the market for the Company's securities at the time.